Walking in the Rhins

 Stranraer Town Trail

 Take a walk through the town and immerse in the history as you go.
 The Stranraer History trust have developed a fascinating trail which highlights the interesting sites and buildings that Stranraer has to offer.
 Look out for the various plaques, with detailed historic information along the way.
 Additionally, you can collect the town trail map and informational leaflet at Gateway to Galloway.
-To learn more about Stranraer History, please click this link.
+To learn more about Stranraer history, please click this link.

 Mull of Galloway Trial

 The Mull of Galloway Trail is a stunning coastal walk developed and maintained by Stranraer Rotary Club.
 The route can be started from Gateway to Galloway Hub and completes at the Mull of Galloway, the most Southernly point in Scotland.
 Additionally, The Mull of Galloway Trail has north links to the Ayrshire Coastal Path.
 Leaflets on this trail are available at the Gateway to Galloway and for more information, please click this link.
+The Mull of Galloway has a an experience

 Rhins Coastal Path